gehaxelt/PHP-Webopal/README.md

-WebOpal - A webinferface for Opal
+WebOpal - A webinterface for Opal
 ==================================

 - 1. Requirements